The Lourdes Story

 Marie-Bernarde (more commonly called Bernadette) Soubirous was born on 7th January 1844.
 Her father Francois, was a miller and her mother Louise, was a laundress.
 Bernadette was the eldest of 9 children, only four of which survived infancy.

 The family, living in extreme poverty, were a close family group supporting each other with their love for one another and their strong religious beliefs.
-As a toddler Bernadette contracted cholera and suffered sever asthma throughout her life.
+As a toddler Bernadette contracted cholera and suffered severe asthma throughout her life.

 On 11 February 1858, whilst collecting firewood Bernadette had her first vision of Our Lady.
 She noticed a rose bush moving, as though blown by wind, in a natural cave by the river, however, no other bushes or trees were moving.
 Bernadette talked of a dazzling light and a white figure whom she later described as a small young lady.
 This was the first of 18 visions.

 During these visions, The Blessed Virgin asked Bernadette pray for sinners and to tell the priests to build a chapel on the site.
 On the 9th appearance of the vision (Our Lady did not reveal her identity until the 16th vision) Bernadette was told to ‘drink at the fountain and wash herself’.
-At the place directed she dug up the soul from which water started to spring.
+At the place directed she dug up the soil from which water started to spring.

 On the 12th appearance a local woman after dipping her paralyzed arm into the spring regained movement in the arm.